stephenh/stephenh.github.com/_posts/2012-05-08-whats-wrong-with-a-schema.markdown

 And, just as I must qualify my static typing position, I must qualify my pro-schema position that obviously many successful systems are being built with schema-less data stores.
 And a lot of good things have been said about them.
 So it's of course impossible for me to pontificate that all schema-less systems are doomed to fail.

-But I nonetheless have a personal preference (obviously) that I assert is at least partly/mostly supported by the trade-offs I've tried to outline here.
+But I nonetheless have a personal preference (obviously) that I assert is supported by the trade-offs I've tried to outline here.
 If your system can accept the trade-offs, I think schemas are generally worth their trouble in the long run.